Study mobility

 • Develop adaptability, autonomy, initiative, self-confidence...

-The USMB has nearly 400 partner universities around the world.
+The USMB has nearly 400 partner universities worldwide.

-Contact the head of your department atUniversité Savoie Mont Blanc ; he or she can inform you about the foreign partnership agreements (countries, universities, subjects taught, etc.) that exist for the degree you are preparing.
+Contact the head of your department atUniversité Savoie Mont Blanc ; he or she can tell you about the foreign partnership agreements (countries, universities, subjects taught...) that exist for the degree you are preparing.

 1 semester or 1 year